NESCent/TraitDB/README.md

 5. If `rake db:setup` is successful, it will also run a `rake db:migrate` to create database tables.
 If not successful, you can create the databases and users manually, then run `rake db:migrate` manually.
 6. Start the server with `rails server`.
 7. Visit [http://localhost:3000](http://localhost:3000) to access the application.
 You will be shown the about page.
 If you click _Upload_, you will be redirected to the sign-in screen.
 From here, you can create an account or sign in with OpenID.
 8. Start a [delayed_job](https://github.com/collectiveidea/delayed_job) worker.
 Delayed job is used to execute dataset imports as a background process.
 It includes a rake task to start a worker.
-In development, just run `rake jobs:work` in an additional terminal process.
+You can run `rake jobs:work` in an additional terminal process, or run a worker as a daemon with `script/delayed_job start`.

 ## Usage